A Guide to Energy-Efficient Windows

 Types of energy-efficient windows

 There are various glass products available.
-The thickness of the glass has a minimal impact on how much heat escapes the window.
-It does however significantly impact the safety and strength of the glazing.
-It may also affect the amount of noise that is transmitted.
+While the thickness of the glass has a minimal impact on how much heat escapes the window, it significantly impacts the safety and strength of the glazing, and may also affect the amount of noise that is transmitted.

-Double-glazed windows use two sheets of glass with a space between them.
-This gap is usually 16mm2 wide.
-This space makes an insulating barrier which slows down the rate of heat escaping or entering your house.
+Double-glazed windows utilise two sheets of glass with a space between them.
+This gap is usually 12mm wide and acts as an insulating barrier which slows down the rate of heat escaping or entering your house.
 Double glazing windows can be a particularly effective energy-saving alternative for your home.

 Triple glazed windows are a superior window insulation choice.
 Their passive solar energy uses three sheets of glass to keep heat in during the cold months and helps your home stay cooler in summer.

-Other materials, such as fibreglass, composite, wood, and vinyl, are also durable and strong.
-They also offer better insulation.
+Other materials, such as fibreglass, composite, wood, and vinyl, are also durable and strong, and offer better insulation than aluminium.

 Window energy ratings: Compare and evaluate energy-efficient windows

-The Window Energy Rating Scheme (WERS) is independently operated by the Australian Window Association (AWA).
+The Window Energy Rating Scheme (WERS), operated independently by the Australian Window Association (AWA), provides valuable insights.
 Windows carrying the WERS label have been tested for energy performance and rated on a scale of 0 to 10, with 10 stars being a ‘perfect’ score.

-Windows are measured for their ability to insulate against heat loss in winter and conduct heat gain in summer, while also allowing or preventing the transmission of radiant solar energy depending on the season.3
+These ratings assess a windows’ ability to insulate against heat loss in winter and conduct heat gain in summer, while also allowing or preventing the transmission of radiant solar energy depending on the season.

 How to make existing windows more efficient

-If you don’t want to replace your old windows and prefer to make changes to your existing windows, window furnishings, curtains, films, and blinds can all improve their performance.
-They can also effectively allow you to overcome any insulation issues with your existing windows.
+If you prefer not to replace your old windows and are looking to make changes to your existing windows instead, there are several ways to enhance their efficiency using window furnishings, curtains, films and blinds.
+These solutions can also effectively address any insulation issues with your existing windows.

 Window films are a cost effective way of reducing solar heat increases through your windows.
-The film consists of thin polymer films which contain a reflective metal layer or absorbing dye.
-The films have an adhesive backing which you attach to your windows.
+Comprising thin polymer films which contain a reflective metal layer or absorbing dye, these films have an adhesive backing which you attach to your windows.

-Energy-efficient window coverings, such as blinds, can reduce heat gain by reflecting heat back out of the window.
-The external surface of the blinds should be white or almost white.
-Some blinds have a reflective metallic film on the outside surface.
-The area between the window and the outer blinds captures a lot of heat.
-Ventilation in the window allows the heat to escape.
+Energy-efficient window coverings, such as blinds, can reflect heat out of the window, reducing heat gain.
+Opt for blinds in which the external surface is white or almost white, or those featuring a reflective metallic film on the outside surface.
+The area between the window and the outer blinds captures a lot of heat, and the ventilation in the window allows the heat to escape.

-Convective heat - which transfers through windows - can be reduced by using snugly fitted curtains with pelmets.
-The pelmets trap still air next to the windows.
-By removing air gaps around the edges of your curtains and pelmets, you increase their performance.
+Convective heat – which transfers through windows – can be reduced by using snugly fitted curtains with pelmets.
+The pelmets trap still air next to the windows, so by removing air gaps around the edges of your curtains and pelmets, you increase their performance.

 The final word